nus-cs2103/old-website/contents/coding-standards-css.md

 ## Classes<a name="classes"></a>

 ### Naming Standards<a name="naming-standards"></a>
-Use all lowercase letters <br>
+Use all lowercase letters. <br>
-Separate words with hyphens (‘-’) and no other separator <br>
+Separate words with hyphens (‘-’) and no other separator. <br>
-We use 2 kinds of classes: Atomic and Component
+We use 2 kinds of classes: Atomic and Component.

 ```css
    /* Component Class */